Detox from alcohol can begin within hours of discontinuing a drinking session. Typically, alcohol withdrawal symptoms happen for heavier drinkers.

 - How often the person has been drinking on a regular basis

-- Whether the alcohol combined with other substances
+- Whether alcohol is combined with other substances

-- Whether the person has any other co-occurring mental health conditions such as depression, eating disorders, etc.
+- Whether co-occurring mental health conditions like depression, anxiety or eating disorders are present

 - Additional physical health problems